Drodo44/RapidRoutes/DEPLOYMENT_FIX_SUMMARY.md

 ## Current Status

 - ✅ The deployment is now accessible (build is fixed)
-- ❌ ALLOW_TEST_MODE is not enabled in the Vercel environment
+- ✅ ALLOW_TEST_MODE is now enabled in the Vercel environment
-- ❌ Intelligence API returns 401 Unauthorized when using test_mode
+- ✅ Intelligence API works correctly with test_mode=true
-- ❌ Production verification API returns 401 Unauthorized
+- ✅ Production verification API is functioning properly
+- ✅ KMA diversity requirement (6+ unique KMAs) is enforced and verified

-## Next Steps
+## Completed Steps

 1. Set ALLOW_TEST_MODE=true in the Vercel environment variables
 2. Set VERIFICATION_API_KEY in the Vercel environment variables
-3. Re-run the verification script to confirm all tests pass
+3. Re-ran the verification script and confirmed all tests pass
-4. Verify that the intelligence API works with the test_mode flag
+4. Verified that the intelligence API works with the test_mode flag and returns 6+ unique KMAs

+## Final Security Step

+- ⚠️ Set ALLOW_TEST_MODE=false in the Vercel environment variables to secure the production environment

 ## How to Enable Test Mode